maxxdroid/kiki/README.md

 ## Getting Started
 <p>
-An a mobile app that contains all the Ghanaian Symbols and their various meanings.
+A mobile app that contains all the Ghanaian Symbols and their various meanings.
 </p>